-Warning: The content on this page discusses floods, storms, and bushfires.
+Warning: The content on this page discusses floods, storms, fires and other emergencies.

 This may be distressing for some individuals.